dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     to local variables, which are also the only kind of variables that can be declared by patterns.*

-*   The matched value type for a variable pattern is not assignable to the corresponding variable's type.
+*   The matched value type for an identifier pattern is not assignable to the corresponding variable's type.

-*   The same variable is assigned more than once. *In other words, a pattern assignment can't have multiple variable subpatterns with the same name.
+*   The same variable is assigned more than once. *In other words, a pattern assignment can't have multiple identifier subpatterns with the same name.
     This prohibits code like:*

     ```dart
     var a = 1;